 So many Centre people have their own special memories of Max.
 We miss him so and are blessed to have had him in our lives.

-This story originally appeared on The Advocate-Messenger website on Oct.
+This story originally appeared in The Advocate-Messenger on Oct.
 2, 2015.

 by John David Dyche